GrantSparks/grafton-config/readme.md

-# Grafton Config
+# grafton-config

-Grafton Config is a Rust-based configuration library for Rust applications, featuring token expansion and layered configuration loading for TOML format configuration files.
+`grafton-config` is a Rust-based configuration library for Rust applications, featuring token expansion and layered configuration loading for TOML format configuration files.

 ## Features